JacobPaxton/data_science_notes/notes_v2.md

 <!-- Polished -->
 ## NLP Overview
 - Analyzing words
-- Can be used for: Text Classification
+- Can be used for: Classifying what the text is for / revealing, ex: word choice predicting dialect
+    * Regression for NLP isn't really a thing
 - Can be used for: Sentiment Analysis
     * Afinn and Vader are sentiment analysis tools based on social media
 - Word clouds: http://amueller.github.io/word_cloud/